Law Enforcement Officers Safety Act: 2010 amendment

 In 2010, LEOSA was amended by the Law Enforcement Officers Safety Act Improvements Act of 2010, which specifically extended coverage to include law enforcement officers of the Amtrak Police, Federal Reserve Police, and law enforcement officers of the executive branch of the Federal Government.
 The provisions for disqualification on mental health grounds and the provisions regarding qualifications to carry a firearm were amended, and the number of aggregate years for retired officers was reduced from fifteen to ten.
 In addition the definition of a firearm was expanded to include any ammunition not prohibited by the National Firearms Act of 1934.
 This was done to exempt qualified active and retired law enforcement officers from the prohibitions against carrying hollow-point ammunition that is in force in New Jersey (except for their peace officers and active federal law enforcement officers) and a few other locations.
-The concept of "retirement" was replaced with "separated from service" and the requirement that the retired officer have a nonforfeitable right to retirement benefits was eliminated.
+The concept of "retirement" was replaced with "separated from service" and the requirement that the retired officer have a non-forfeitable right to retirement benefits was eliminated.